Top 5 TV Technologies You Should Look Out For This Year

-They may come in any size, and may use any TV screen technology (including 4K/UHD and 3D) to deliver images.
+They may come in any size and may use any TV screen technology (including 4K/UHD and 3D) to deliver images.
 There’s nothing you can’t do with a Smart TV.
 Prices also vary depending on the features and screen technology used.

-For a long time, the market has been served by flat screen televisions.
+For a long time, the market has been served by flat-screen televisions.
 The average consumer never imagined that manufacturers like Samsung and LG would come up with curved screens for a TV.

 So far, this is the best TV when it comes to entertainment gadgets that offer stunning visuals.
 This TV replaced the flat 4Ks of the previous years, and images are now clearer than ever.
-We’re talking about accuracy in picture and colour delivered on a curved panel.
-Again, the screen has a panoramic effect that dramatically provides for a good field of view.
+We’re talking about accuracy in pictures and colour delivered on a curved panel.
+Again, the screen has a panoramic effect that dramatically provides a good field of view.
 With this technology, pictures feel bigger and more life-like.